SoundSliced/s_offstage/README.md

 - **Smooth animations**: Automatically animates opacity and other effects when transitioning
 - **Advanced animation control**: Custom curves, delays, and completion callbacks
 - **Alternative to Visibility**: Provides similar functionality to `Visibility` but with smooth transitions
-- **Customizable**: Optional loading indicators with conditional display
+- **Customizable**: Optional loading indicators, hidden content placeholders, and reveal buttons
 - **Zero layout space**: Hidden widgets take up no space in the layout (unlike `Opacity` alone)
 - **State callbacks**: Track visibility changes and animation completion